ucc23/ucc/_clusters/cwwdl2632.md

 UTI_C_lit: 0.0
 UTI_C_dup: 0.1
 UTI_summary: |
-    CWWDL 2632 is a poorly populated, very dense object of low C3 quality.
+    <b>CWWDL 2632</b> is a poorly populated, very dense object of low C3 quality.
+It is located at a moderate distance from the Sun, above the mid-plane.
 It was recently reported in the literature.<br><br><span style="color: #99180f; font-weight: bold;">Warning: </span>This is likely a duplicate object, which shares a large percentage of members with at least one previously reported entry.
 class3: |
     <span style="color: #FFC300; font-weight: bold;">B</span><span style="color: red; font-weight: bold;">C</span>
 r_50_val: 2.7